codecrafters-io/build-your-own-redis/stage_descriptions/replication-03-hc6.md

-In this stage, you'll extend your [INFO](https://redis.io/commands/info/) command to run as a replica server.
+In this stage, you'll extend the [INFO](https://redis.io/commands/info/) command to reflect a server's role as a replica.

 ### The `--replicaof` Flag